Docstrings

 @kwdef struct TabulatedEmbeddedCubature{DOM<:AbstractDomain} <: AbstractRule{DOM}

 An embedded cubature rule consisting of a high order cubature rule and a low order cubature rule.
-Note that the low order cubature uses nodes[1:L] as its nodes where L is the length of the weights_low.
-The cubature nodes and weights are assumed to be for the reference domain (use the reference_domain function to get the reference domain).
+The low-order cubature uses nodes[1:L], where L = length(weights_low).
+Nodes and weights are defined on the reference domain (use reference_domain to inspect it).

 Fields: